What Is Osseous Surgery?

 Preparing For Osseous Surgery

 It is essential that you prepare properly before undergoing the procedure.
-First you need to meet Dr. De Andrade for a consultation and an oral examination.
-After Dr. DeAndrade evaluates your condition he will then go ahead and explain the process in detail.
-For the surgery a local anesthesia can be used.
+First you need to meet one of our doctors for a consultation and an oral examination.
+After they evaluates your condition, they will then go ahead and explain the process in detail.
+For the surgery, a local anesthesia may be used.
 If you prefer to be asleep during the surgery we have an anesthesiologist available.

 The Surgical Procedure

 After your periodontal procedure you will get follow-up instructions, receive any possible pain medicine and antibiotics that may need to be prescribed.
 Moreover, you need to keep your mouth clean by regular brushing and flossing to ensure your oral health.
 You can use a toothbrush to eliminate plaque from your teeth gently.
-Following your surgery you will be suggested to not brush the surgical area.
-You may use non-alcohol mouth rinses or warm salt water after 24 hours after surgery.
-These mouthwashes slow down the plaque growth by killing bacteria growth.
-To minimize any swelling following your surgery applying ice would be beneficial for you.
-You will need to visit Anthem Periodontics and Dental Implants two weeks following your surgery for a post-surgery check and to remove any of the sutures that have not dissolved.
+Following your surgery it will be suggested to not brush the surgical area, until it heals.
+You may use non-alcohol mouth rinses or warm salt water for 24 hours after surgery.
+These mouthwashes slow down the plaque growth by killing bacteria.
+To minimize any swelling following your surgery applying ice outside of the mouth in the area of the surgery, would be beneficial for you.
+You will need to visit Anthem Periodontics and Dental Implants two weeks following your surgery for a post-surgery check-up and to remove any of the sutures that have not dissolved.

 Risks & Complications

 There are certain risks and complications associated with this process such as swelling and bleeding.
 In most cases you are susceptible to infections if you do not treat the area properly.
-The teeth that have been treated will most likely become sensitive.
-Moreover, they can develop cavities if you neglect them if you do not take proper care of your gums and teeth.
+The teeth that have been treated may become sensitive.

 When To Call Us Following The Procedure

 Usually, we monitor your progress closely following the surgery.
-Dr DeAndrade is available at any time after your surgical procedure.
-Please call our office at 702-270-4600 if you have any concerns.
-He will examine you at the post-operative appointment.
+We are available at any time after your surgical procedure.
+Please call our office at 702-270-4600 if you have any concerns. they will examine you at the post-operative appointment.
 However, you must get in touch with our Las Vegas or Henderson office if you have excessive bleeding which refuses to cease.